 In June 2013 we left London behind and migrated back to the Franconias countryside.
 We got a little boy joining our family in August 2013 – just before our first harvest.
 It was exhausting although we started small: three wines made of Silvaner & Regent in three used barriques.
 But Michael had to help with all the conventional winemaking of course.
 And we quickly learned that it’s not only the vines & wines keeping us busy: the buildings we work and live in are a task for itself.

 Since 2013 we’ve grown quite a bit.
 While 2014 was marked by a red wine disaster (but also our wedding!) we still increased production in 2015 which became quantity wise our first serious vintage introducing – besides others – the Fledermaus wines.
 In 2016 we introduced a second portfolio of wines: Vater & Sohn.
 Originally aimed at the old customers of the winery they turned out working better in the natural wine world.
 In 2019 we finally reached the size we thought we’d need to be self-sustainable.
 Just in time to allow Michael’s parents to retire as planned.

 All our vineyards are now farmed organically or in conversion (we’ve leased several new plots in the last years), about 7ha.
 Depending on the year we also purchase organic or biodynamic grapes from friends.
 It helps us going through further years of change as we consolidate vineyards and plant new ones where it’s needed meaning years of work without any income from certain plots.
 Our wine is sold in more than 20 countries.
-And what started as a project has become our day-to-day work and a realistic perspective for our longterm future.
+And what started as a project has become our life.